Skip to main content

 Context Added

-Knowledge labels give downstream agents context for segmentation, rewards, and recommendations.
+Knowledge labels give downstream agents context for optimization, SEO, and improvements.

-Result: One intent now touches every dimension—organizational scope, authorization, entities, relationships, events, and context—ready for agents to reuse.
+Result: One intent now touches every dimension—group scope, authorization, page/component entities, layout relationships, creation events, and framework context—ready for deployment to the edge.

 Data Flow Through The Ontology